 Be careful who you choose as your host.

-We believe that most of the people listed on Airbnb are nice and genuine but shady people might be anywhere.
+We believe that most people listed on Airbnb are friendly and genuine, but shady people can be anywhere.

 Although Airbnb has a lengthy verification process for both the guests and the hosts, which should eliminate the risks, always check the host’s profile and reviews.

 Check if the host has been verified and how active and responsive they are.